-Whilst we wait to be able to open The Normal in 2021, we're pleased to be able to present the new offsite element of James Webb's long running series, There's No Place Called Home.
-Listen out for the sound of a foreign birdsong when you visit the Royal Botanic Garden Edinburgh (click here to book tickets through their website) after the 28 January 2020, with more information about the full project and link to The Normal exhibition page below.
+As part of The Normal 2021 we are presenting a new offsite element of James Webb's long running series, There's No Place Called Home.
+Listen out for the sound of a foreign birdsong when you visit the Royal Botanic Garden Edinburgh.
+You can listen to a talk featuring the artist and find information about The Normal below.

 There’s No Place Called Home is at once an encounter with birds and an act of faith.
 Whilst some people may chance upon a foreign birdsong in the Royal Botanic Garden Edinburgh – and wonder what it is they have stumbled upon – others will encounter it in the first retrospective of the 50 iterations of the work to date, shown at Talbot Rice Gallery.